Homemade Glazed Donut Recipe

 Serve these donuts with a farmhouse egg bake or a breakfast casserole, some seasonal fruit, and you have the perfect brunch.

-Stack of three homemade glazed donuts.
+Stack of homemade glazed donuts.

 Why You’ll Love This Recipe